tsnellgrove/dark_castle3/doc/to_do.md

 - move switch_reset to auto_action() ???
 - is there really any need for GameState room_mach_lst() ??
 - 'trigger_type' => 'trig_type' ??
+- 'try... except' standard descriptions for examine() method (similar to Warnings)

 *** NEW PUZZLE IDEAS ***